telerik/blazor-docs/styling-and-themes/swatch-distribution.md

 A dedicated Telerik UI for Blazor CDN hosts them in the `swatches` folder of the corresponding base theme.
 Below you will find a list of the distributed swatches and their CDN URLs.

 The CDN URLs contain the Telerik UI for Blazor version.
-Thus, you do not need to manually track the theme compatibility, just make sure to use the CDN including your UI for Blazor version.
+Thus, you do not need to manually track the theme compatibility.
+Just make sure to use your UI for Blazor version in the URL.

 #### Default